-Simple, sleek, and lightweight, patella straps can make quick work of joint conditions. ( See Product on Amazon )
+Simple, sleek, and lightweight, patella straps can make quick work of joint conditions. ( See Product )

 Looking for support for your swollen knees, but need something less restrictive than a knee sleeve or brace?
 A knee strap might be the right option for you.
 These straps fit directly below the knee, allowing for full range of motion, while they provide compression and support.
 This patella strap is a good option.